 In 2012, The Sculpture Center, through the generous support of the Ohio Arts Council and The George Gund Foundation began using crowd sourcing techniques to collect new information on sculptures which are relevant to OOS's data collections.
 To add new images, data and sculptures to the Flickr collection please visit The Sculpture Center's OOS page on Yahoo Flickr.

 In the summer of 2012, the OOS database was moved to the content management system OMEKA by a group of web and graphic design volunteers during a weekend session with Cleveland GiveCamp.
+The Omeka database is now maintained with the assistance of Cleveland State University's Center for Public History + Digital Humanities.

 Partners and Volunteers